Ptujec/LaunchBar/Local-Action-Updates/README.md

 Updating LaunchBar Actions is an unsolved problem.
 [Padraic built an action to check for new versions of your installed actions online](https://renaghan.com/launchbar/action-updates/).
 Most of my actions are compatible with his update action.
 It works well if you just have a few actions installed, but it can take quite some time if you have a lot of actions installed.

 So I wrote an action with a slightly different approach.
 It is not the ideal solution one would wish for either, but it works quite well with actions that are managed like [mine](https://ptujec.github.io/launchbar).
-That is, a lot of actions are maintained in a single GitHub repository, which means it is easy to download or clone them all in one go.
+That is, a lot of actions are maintained in a single GitHub repository.

 ## How This Action Works